payfazz/go-handler/README.md

     ...

-    // we can't forget this, because it'll be compile error if there is no `return` return defresponse.Text(200, "some data")
+    // will compile error if we forget return return defresponse.Text(200, "some data")
 }
 ```